 “I was nervous about it at first but as it turned out, it was no big deal whatsoever,” Tim Roseland said.
 But he added that it wouldn’t have been possible with his old setup: “There’s too much overcrowding, small pens, too many pigs crammed into a little area.”

 Their newer system gives each pig more space in larger pens, and bedding that they root through and chew on, instead of, when they’re packed into factory farms, chewing on each other.
 They also give the pigs more vaccines and feed them probiotics.

-And there’s a lot to learn from the Europeans: Denmark, the continent’s second-largest pork producer, has become the de facto case study in how to wean Big Meat off antibiotics.
-In the early 1990s, it started phasing out antibiotics in pigs with little impact on the industry.
+And there’s a lot to learn from Denmark, Europe’s second-largest pork producer.
 From 1992 to 2008, antibiotic use per pig fell by over 50 percent, and while pig mortality went up in the short term, by 2008 it had dropped back to near-1992 levels.

 The small country’s transformation wasn’t a matter of rocket science, but a suite of smart management practices: more frequent barn cleaning, better ventilation, later piglet weaning, more space per pig, extra vaccines, and experimenting with feed and additives.

 All this comes with difficult tradeoffs: antibiotic-free pork costs more and requires more land, which increases its carbon footprint.
 But we can’t expect to have cheap meat forever without a cost to public health, an uncomfortable truth that’s led many environmental and public health groups to champion a message of “less but better” meat.